rdelacrz/benchmark-playground/languages/zig/README.md

-# ZigBenchmarkRunner
+# zig_benchmark_runner

 ## Prerequisites

-The Zig compiler must be installed in order to run **ZigBenchmarkRunner**.
+The Zig compiler must be installed in order to run **zig_benchmark_runner**.
 Make sure the you have all the Host System Dependencies defined [here](https://github.com/ziglang/zig-bootstrap?tab=readme-ov-file#host-system-dependencies) installed.

 ### Zig Compiler Installation